Resources

 • Provide a Heated Area to Outdoor Dogs

-• Layer Doghouse Floors and Insulate
+• Layered Doghouse Floors and Insulation

 • Consider a Dog Coat or Sweater

 If your dog is small, has a thin coat, is elderly, or otherwise groomed or not well acclimated to colder weather, you may want to consider a coat for them.
-Just like a coat serves us to retain our body heat and insulate us from the cold, so does a dog coat.
-Don’t skip your daily walk just because it’s cold out, simply provide the extra layer your pup needs to stay comfy.
+Just like a coat serves to retain our body heat and insulate us from the cold, so does a dog coat.
+Don’t skip your daily walk just because it’s cold out; simply provide the extra layer your pup needs to stay comfy.

 • Protect Their Feet